OpenTermsArchive/contrib-versions/Linkedin/Terms of Service.md

 9.8.
 Beneficiaries

-Entities other than LinkedIn Corporation and LinkedIn Ireland, Limited, that LinkedIn Corporation owns a 50% or greater interest in (“Affiliate”) are not parties, but intended third party beneficiaries of this Agreement, with a right to enforce this Agreement directly against you.
+Entities other than LinkedIn Corporation and LinkedIn Ireland, that LinkedIn Corporation owns a 50% or greater interest in (“Affiliate”) are not parties, but intended third party beneficiaries of this Agreement, with a right to enforce this Agreement directly against you.

 9.9.
 Assignment and Delegation